antlafarge/QtWebsocket/README.md

 # QtWebsocket

 A Qt Websocket server and client implementation.
-The project works but is deprecated because Qt has now an implementation of the websocket client and server protocole.
+The project is now deprecated because Qt provides an implementation of the websocket client and server protocol.
 More informations here: http://doc.qt.io/qt-5/qtwebsockets-index.html

 ## Licence

-Copyright 2013 Antoine Lafarge qtwebsocket@gmail.com
+Copyright 2013 Antoine Lafarge

 This file is part of QtWebsocket.